The Ancient ‘Tu B’Av’ Custom

 Israel never knew such wonderful holidays as ‘Tu B’Av’ (the 15th of the Jewish month of Av) and Yom Kippur.
 On these days the daughters of Israel would go out and dance in the vineyards and offer themselves joyfully for the purpose of establishing Jewish families.
 And despite the fact that people are different – some are rich, others poor; some are beautiful, and others less; some are of noble birth, and some are not – nevertheless, on these days, special effort was made to try and bridge the gap, at least as far as wealth was concerned.
 Young women would, therefore, go out wearing white, borrowed outfits in order not to embarrass those who did not own such garments.

-Seemingly, the young men were already acquainted to some extent with the families of the girls in the area, and had consulted their parents regarding an appropriate match.
+Seemingly, the young men were already acquainted to some extent with the families of the girls in the area and had consulted their parents regarding an appropriate match.
 The final decision, however, would occur on these days.
-Perhaps these days were intended for those young men or women who were unsuccessful in finding a mate in the conventional way.
+Perhaps these days were intended for those young men or women who were unsuccessful in finding a mate in a conventional way.

 The Attractive and the Noble

 The Talmud (Ta’anit 31a) informs us how these daughters of Israel would try to make themselves desirable: “The attractive ones would exclaim: ‘Search out beauty, for this is the purpose of a wife’; the ones of noble birth would say: ‘Search out family, for family is the purpose of a wife’; the unattractive ones would say: ‘Choose your mate for the sake of Heaven, so long as you adorn her with gold.'”